London-born Chinese British poet, writer and broadcaster Anna Chen

 She wrote and narrated the Radio 4 play, Red Guard — Yellow Submarine (produced by Pam Fraser Solomon), based on an extract from her memoir.

 At 14, her poetry was first published in the Jonathan Cape anthology Fire Words.
 She won the Farrago Poetry Zoo Award for Best London Performance in 2012.
 Her first collection of poetry, Reaching for my Gnu, is available as an eBook on Amazon and was published in paperback in February 2013 by Aaaargh!
 Press.
-(Poetry videos here) A rarity among British Chinese poets and writers — a British Chinese socialist poet — she has read and performed at the Oxford University Poetry Society and Oxford Radical Forum, Farrago Poetry, Apples and Snakes, the St Ives Arts Festival, the Stoke Newington Literary Festival, the National Maritime Museum.
+(Poetry videos here) A rarity among British Chinese poets and writers — a Chinese Brit socialist poet — she has read and performed at the Oxford University Poetry Society and Oxford Radical Forum, Farrago Poetry, Apples and Snakes, the St Ives Arts Festival, the Stoke Newington Literary Festival, the National Maritime Museum and the British Academy.
 She hosted the British Museum Late event during the Terracotta Warriors exhibition, and curated various events as well as writing and presenting The Steampunk Opium Wars for performance at the National Maritime Museum to mark the opening of their new Traders Gallery in 2012.

 She is a regular at the St Ives Arts Festival in Cornwall, giving poetry readings, hosting Madam Miaow's Culture Lounge at the St Ives Arts Club and, in 2012, brought The Steampunk Opium Wars to the festival.
 In 2015 she read poetry and performed Anna May Wrong Must Die! at the international Bookworm Literary Festival in Chengdu, Suchow, Ningbo and Beijing — listen to her interview with Radio Beijing.